-C. Transmitting Data to and from the AES-2000
+C. Transmitting Data to and from the AES-2005

-After the PB-100 dials the phone number of the AES-2000 and creates a link, the AES Remote Screen (Statistic Info), then the Security Code screen will pop up.
-If the security code in the AES-2000 is still the default value, enter "8,4,5,4,6,4".
-If the security code has changed from the default, enter the unique security code.
+After the PB-100 dials the phone number of the AES-2005 and creates a link, the AES Remote Screen (Statistic Info), then the Security Code screen will pop up.
+If the security code in the AES-2005 is still the default value enter "8,4,5,4,6,4".
+If the security code has been changed from default, enter your unique security code.
 Once in the Data Transmit screen, use the Security Code selection under the Tools pull down to change the security code.
 If this screen is left blank, no code will be required.
-Keep in mind that while the PB-100 hangs up.
+Keep in mind that while the PB-100 is linked to the AES-2005, ALL DOOR ENTRY FUNCTIONS ARE HALTED until the PB-100 hangs up.